DejavuForensics/Ransomware/README.md

 -	Start the wscript.exe file, which can indicate a payload download-based script (package body);
 -	Generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

+######	Features associated with network traffic hint windows 7 OS in PCAP format.
+Audit if suspicious document attempts to:
+-	connect with an IP which is not responding to requests;
+-	resolve a suspicious top domain;
+-	start listening (socket) with some server;
+-	connect to some dynamic DNS domain;
+-	make HTTP requests;
+-	generate ICMP traffic;
+-	connect to some IRC server (possibly part of some BotNet);
+-	make SMTP requests (possibly sending SPAM);
+-	connect to some hidden TOR service through a TOR gateway;
+-	start the wscript.exe file, which can indicate a payload download-based script (package body);
+-	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

 ######	Features related to DNS servers (Domain Name System, servers responsible for the translation of URL addresses in IP).
 It is investigated the audited file tries to:
 -	Connect to DNS servers of dynamic DNS providers;
 -	Connect to the expired malicious site 3322.org, or its related domain, 125.77.199.30;